guilhemmarchand/trackme/docs/rest_api_reference.rst

 - ``"object_group_name": name of the logical group to be created``
 - ``"object_group_members": comma separated list of the group members``
+- ``"object_group_min_green_percent"``:

-- ``"object_group_min_green_percent": OPTIONAL: minimal percentage of hosts that need to be green for the logical group to be green, if unset defaults to 50.
-Recommended options for this value: 12.5 / 33.33 / 50``
+OPTIONAL: minimal percentage of hosts that need to be green for the logical group to be green, if unset defaults to 50.
+Recommended options for this value: 12.5 / 33.33 / 50

+- ``"update_comment"``:

-- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``
+OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update

 *If the logical group exists already, it will be updated with the information provided.*